FAQ About ADHD Medications

 Not necessarily.
 Research published in the Journal of Experimental and Clinical Psychopharmacology on Dose-Response Effects of Methylphenidate shows that increases in the amounts of methylphenidate, the most common medication for ADHD, may not be helpful.

-Other medications may require adjusting, either due to increased body weight or other factors.
+Other medications may require adjusting, either due to increased size or other factors.
 The body will develop a tolerance for some medications, which may require an increased dose.
 Talk with your child’s physician about what is the appropriate dose for your child.

 Are medications used to treat ADHD abusable drugs?